Jeanga7/language-installer/README.md

 ## 🧰 Customization

-You can easily add new languages or modify existing ones:
+You can modify or add new languages in the script:

 ```bash
 declare -A LANGUAGES=(